-The school board had re-assigned DiRienzo while it investigated him for an incident involving a student.
+The school board re-assigned DiRienzo while it investigates him for an incident involving a student.

-District officials still have not commented on the circumstances of the investigation, but parents told Eyewitness News that it involved a student who is DiRienzo's relative and who was impaired in some way at school.
+District officials would not comment on the circumstances of the investigation, but parents say that it involved a student who is DiRienzo's relative and who was impaired in some way at school.

 DiRienzo contacted that person's father, the parents say, and allowed them to leave the school rather than face discipline -- an apparent violation of school protocol.

 The decision has been met with major backlash from players, students and the football parents association, and it has included protests and walkouts.

 FUSE released the following statement regarding the matter:

 "FUSE has been made aware of the ongoing nature of our investigation on many occasions.
 It is also aware the district cannot disclose information due to the legal obligation to maintain confidentiality.
 Investigations like this cannot be completed until all the facts are gathered and appropriate legal advice has been provided to the board and superintendent.

 Staff members involved in such situations are always given an opportunity to be heard after the relevant facts are gathered, and this current investigation is no different.
 The appropriate representatives of Coach DiRienzo, including the union president, are aware we are scheduled to speak with him Monday.
 In our view, any protest by FUSE asserting due process is in some way not being provided for all involved is misguided and not supported by facts.
 FUSE must know that such actions are not going to deter the district from addressing this matter in the appropriate way.
 Such a protest is unproductive and in no way contributes to the situation in a positive manner.

 Further, rescheduling students' after-school activities so teachers can attend an unproductive protest does not serve our children.
 Nonetheless, we look forward to working with FUSE on addressing the challenges and opportunities of students, staff, and families in our district."

 * Download the abc7NY app for breaking news alerts